rookiie/PIF/README.md

 # PIF

-[TMM24] Each Perform Its Functions: Task Decomposition and Feature Assignment for Audio-visual Segmentation
+This is the official repository of 'Each Perform Its Functions: Task Decomposition and Feature Assignment for Audio-visual Segmentation'.
+All the code will be released soon.